TotallyInformation/awesome-to-me/web-avoid.md

   Last checked 2017-09-10

 ## Corrections and Contributions
-- Corrections are always gratefully recieved
+- Corrections are always gratefully received
 - Please check for duplicates before suggesting a new contribution
 - Either create a [pull request](https://github.com/TotallyInformation/awesome-to-me/pulls)
   or [raise an issue](https://github.com/TotallyInformation/awesome-to-me/issues)